AhmadMahadKhan/REMOTE_HEALTH_SYSTEM/README.md

 4. Navigate to the main class:
 5. Run the `SignIn.java` class to start the application.
  - **File path:** `src/main/java/com/structure/Logins/SignIn.java`
+6. Most imp step download all the code from the option which appear when you will click on the github link and open it in the intellij idea
 ---